MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ### Archive and purge data

 Implement data archiving and purging strategies to remove obsolete or infrequently accessed data.
-It helps reduce storage costs and improves the performance of data operations.
-Data archiving and purging can improve workload performance efficiency in the following ways:
+These strategies can help reduce storage costs and improve data operation performance by:

-- *Reduced data volume*: Optimizing performance by reducing the amount of data that needs to be processed.
+- *Reducing data volume*: Eliminate data that you don't need to reduce the amount of data that you need to process.

-- *Faster data access*: With a smaller dataset to search through, queries and data access operations can be performed faster.
+- *Increasing data access speed*: With a smaller dataset to search through, queries and data access operations can be performed faster.

-- *Reduced backup and recovery*: By reducing the amount of data that needs to be backed up and restored, you can significantly reduce the time required for these operations, leading to improved efficiency.
+- *Reducing backup and recovery*: By reducing the amount of data that you need to back up and restore, you can save time and improve efficiency.

 ### Optimize storage load

-Optimizing data store load involves various strategies to reduce the processing burden on the data store and improve overall performance.
-Here are some approaches to optimize data store load:
+Implement strategies that reduce the processing burden on the data store and improve overall performance.
+To optimize data store load:

 **Use caching**.
-Caching involves storing frequently accessed data in a high-speed data storage layer.
-Caching increases read throughput and improves client response times for hot data scenarios.
-It's most effective for scenarios where the data being cached is relatively static or doesn't change frequently.
+Cache data by storing frequently accessed data in a high-speed data storage layer.
+For hot data scenarios, caching increases read throughput and improves client response times.
+Caching is most effective for scenarios in which data is relatively static or doesn't change frequently.

-Implementing caching requires careful consideration of various factors.
-These factors include cache expiration policies, cache eviction strategies, and cache size management.
-You may need to tune caching parameters, such as Time to Live (TTL), to maximize the benefits and minimize any drawbacks.
-Here are some caching techniques and when to use them:
+Carefully consider factors like cache expiration policies, cache eviction strategies, and cache size management.
+To maximize the benefits of caching, you might need to tune caching parameters, such as time to live (TTL).
+Consider the following caching techniques:

-- *In-Memory caching*: In-memory caching stores frequently accessed data in memory for faster retrieval.
-It's often used to cache application data that is expensive to compute or retrieve from a database.
-In-memory caching is useful when the data is read frequently and doesn't frequently change.
+- *In-memory caching*: Perform in-memory caching to store frequently accessed data in memory for fast retrieval.
+You can use this technique for application data that's expensive to compute or retrieve from a database.
+In-memory caching is useful for data that's read frequently but doesn't frequently change.

-- *Database query caching*: In this technique, the results of database queries are cached to avoid executing the same query multiple times.
-It's beneficial when dealing with complex and time-consuming database queries.
-Caching the results allows subsequent requests for the same query to return faster.
+- *Database query caching*: Use this technique to cache the results of database queries to avoid running the same query multiple times.
+Database query caching is useful for complex and time-consuming database queries.
+When you cache the results of a query, subsequent requests for the same query return quickly.

-- *Content delivery network (CDN) caching*: CDN caching involves caching web content on distributed network servers to reduce latency and improve content delivery.
-This technique is effective for static content like images, CSS files, and JavaScript files.
-CDNs store copies of content in multiple locations worldwide, allowing users to access the content from a server that is geographically closer to them.
+- *Content delivery network (CDN) caching*: Use this technique to cache web content on distributed network servers to reduce latency and improve content delivery.
+CDN caching is effective for static content, like images, CSS files, and JavaScript files.
+CDNs store copies of content in multiple locations worldwide, so users can access the content from a server that's near them geographically.

 **Use read replicas**.
 Many databases support multiple read replicas.
-Distributing read queries across replicas and free up demand on the write database.
+Distribute read queries across replicas to minimize the demand on the write database.
 Read replicas can individually take a subset of traffic and potentially improve performance.

-When you have a workload with multiple data replicas that are expected to stay in sync, it's helpful to model this distributed system using PACELC theorem.
-The PACELC theorem helps you understand the latency vs constancy tradeoff choice in the nonpartitioned state of the system.
-Classifying workload can help you choose a database engine and data sync strategy that best addresses the system in both a partitioned and nonpartitioned state.
+When you have a workload with multiple data replicas that you expect to stay in sync, it's helpful to model this distributed system by using the PACELC theorem.
+The PACELC theorem helps you understand the latency versus constancy tradeoff choice in the nonpartitioned state of the system.
+Classifying workload can help you choose a database engine and data sync strategy that best addresses the system in a partitioned and nonpartitioned state.

 For more information, see the [CQRS pattern](/azure/architecture/patterns/cqrs).

 **Use eventual consistency**.
-Eventual consistency is a consistency model that allows for updates to be propagated to different replicas or nodes in a distributed workload over time.
-It means that while there may be a temporary inconsistency between different replicas, the workload eventually converges to a consistent state.
+Eventual consistency is a consistency model.
+Over time, updates are propagated to replicas or nodes in a distributed workload.
+There might be temporary inconsistencies between replicas, but the workload eventually converges to a consistent state.

-Eventual consistency helps in optimizing data updates by allowing increased availability and scalability.
-Rather than enforcing strict consistency where every update has to be immediately visible on all replicas, eventual consistency provides a trade-off between consistency and performance.
-It allows updates to be processed asynchronously, reducing the delay and increasing the throughput of data updates.
+Eventual consistency helps optimize data updates because it increases availability and scalability.
+With strict consistency, every update has to be immediately visible on all replicas.
+With eventual consistency, there's a tradeoff between consistency and performance.
+Updates can be processed asynchronously, which reduces the delay and increases the throughput of data updates.

 ### Optimize data updates

-Optimistic concurrency is a technique used to handle concurrent updates to the same data.
-Instead of locking the data and preventing other updates, optimistic concurrency allows multiple users or processes to work concurrently and assumes that conflicts are rare.
+You can use optimistic concurrency to handle concurrent updates to the same data.
+Instead of locking data and preventing other updates, optimistic concurrency allows multiple users or processes to work concurrently and assumes that conflicts are rare.

 With optimistic concurrency, each update operation includes a version or timestamp that represents the state of the data at the time of the update.
 When a conflicting update is detected, the system can resolve the conflict by either rejecting the update or merging the changes.